 City and country (calculated by the user’s IP address location)

 Marketing Campaigns Data

 Jeto allows users to create marketing campaigns of any type via a simple web form.
-The scope scope and nature of the related data is configurable and determined by users with Administrator access and typically include (but is not limited to) :
+The scope and nature of the related data are configurable and determined by users with Administrator access and typically include (but are not limited to) :

 Campaign logistics details

 Campaign content (copy, files, and images for emails and landing pages).

 Please contact support for more details on Marketo API endpoints used in Jeto.

 Jeto API access can be terminated by deactivating the related REST Custom Web Service from Marketo.